Ricci Curvature and the Manifold Learning Problem: Background and Definitions

 \subsubsection{Applications to Manifold Learning}

-We now show how our notions of coarse Ricci curvature and empirical coarse Ricci curvature at a scale have applications to the Manifold Learning Problem.
-For the rest of subsection \ref{appML} we will consider a closed, smooth, embedded submanifold $\Sigma$ of $\mathbb{R}^{N}$, and the metric measure space will be $(\Sigma,\|\cdot\|,d\mathrm{vol})$, where
+We now show how our notion of empirical Carr\'{e} du Champ at a given scale has applications to the Manifold Learning Problem.
+For the rest of subsection \ref{appML} we will consider a closed, smooth, embedded submanifold $\Sigma$ of $\mathbb{R}^{N}$, and the metric measure space will be $(\Sigma ,\|\cdot\|,d\mathrm{vol})$, where

 \begin{itemize} \item $\|\cdot\|$ is the distance function in the ambient space $\mathbb{R} ^{N}$,

 \item $d\mathrm{vol}_{\Sigma}$ is the volume element corresponding to the metric $g$ induced by the embedding of $\Sigma$ into $\mathbb{R}^{N}$. \end{itemize}